bramley/phplist-plugin-timezone/README.md

 ## Version history ##

     version     Description
-    2.1.1+20210629  Make the dependency check message regarding Common Plugin a bit clearer 2.1.0+20181127  Use a drop-down list to select timezone 2.0.2+20160217  Change menu caption
+    2.1.2+20230609  Ensure that this plugin is activated after Common plugin and before other plugins 2.1.1+20210629  Make the dependency check message regarding Common Plugin a bit clearer 2.1.0+20181127  Use a drop-down list to select timezone 2.0.2+20160217  Change menu caption